Collection of Information

 Anything illegal in the jurisdiction where the message recipient lives.
 Examples include, but are not limited to:

 Cannabis.
 Messages related to cannabis are not allowed in the United States as federal laws prohibit its sale, even though some states have legalized it.
 Similarly, messages associated with CBD are not permissible in the United States, as certain states prohibit its sale.
-Twilio defines a cannabis message as any message which relates to the marketing or sale of a cannabis product, regardless of whether or not those messages explicitly contain cannabis terms, images, or links to cannabis websites.
+Twilio defines a cannabis message as any message related to the marketing or sale of a cannabis product, regardless of whether or not those messages explicitly contain cannabis terms, images, or links to cannabis websites.

 Prescription Medication.
-Offers for prescription medication that cannot legally be sold over-the-counter are prohibited in the United States.
+Offers for prescription medication that cannot legally be sold over the counter are prohibited in the United States.

 Malicious content, such as malware or viruses.